 Access to a good education is the fundamental right of every child on earth, however, in some parts of the world, this privilege appears to be far out of reach.

-It is estimated that up to one million new primary school teachers need to be recruited in Africa in order to achieve the universal primary education development target.
+It is estimated that up to one million new primary school teachers are needed to achieve the universal primary education development target in Africa.
 This represents a massive investment in training, technology and education needed by the African Government in order for children to develop the requisite literacy and numeracy skills to develop intellectually and progress positively through stages in the education system.

-Major progress has been made to improve the education system and school attendance in Africa, largely as a result of abolishment of primary school fees, changing governments, and school-feeding programs.
-While advances have also been made to secondary and tertiary education, and technical and vocational training, there are many obstacles to overcome before Africa transitions to mainstream digital technology, like much of the Western world already has.
-With the right infrastructure, more student and teacher resources, increased access to electricity, and broadband internet, the potential for a leap forward in education is high.
+While major progress has been made to improve the education system and school attendance in Africa, largely as a result of abolishment of primary school fees, changing governments, school-feeding programs, and improved technical and vocational training, there are still many obstacles to overcome before all African children are afforded the opportunity to access a quality education.
+Transitioning to mainstream digital technology, like much of the Western world already has, is likely to result in major leaps forward in education, as will improved infrastructure, more student and teacher resources, increased access to electricity, and broadband internet.

 There is a growing recognition that online study provides a more affordable and flexible option for students, allowing institutions to dramatically streamline their operations and change the way in which education is delivered and accessed.
 Through the use of materials such as web-based videos, audio clips, digitised notes and interactive imagery, students can now access education from anywhere.
 This in turn makes for a more productive learning experience, which empowers students to achieve learning outcomes and potentially retain information longer than through traditional learning.